ArthurYdalgo/laravext/docs/docs/configuration.md

 By default this is set to `env('LARAVEXT_ROUTER_URL_INTENDED_IS_ENABLED', true)`.
 This is used to set wether or not the `url.intended` value from the session will be pulled from the session and included in the laravext prop.
 This can be used by the [visit function](/docs/tools/visit) in the client to redirect the user to the intended url after a successful login.
 You can change this to `true` or `false` if you want to enable or disable the url intended.
 Additionally, the `visit` function will also accept a `options.redirectToUrlIntended` to define wether or not the user should be redirected to the intended url after a successful login (by default, this is set to `true`).

+Internally, this value is resolved by the `withUrlIntended()` method on the [Response Factory](#response-factory-response_factory).
+If you need more control over how the intended URL is resolved (e.g. a different session key, or peeking instead of pulling it from the session), you can override this method in your own Response Factory.
+See the [Response Factory (response_factory)](#response-factory-response_factory) section below for more details.

 ## Route Registration Method (route_registration_method)

 By default, the route registration method is set to `null`.
 This is used to change how the routes are declared when calling `Route::laravext(...)` or `Route::nexus(...)`.
 You can change it to any method you want, as long as it's a valid method in the router.